alibaba/react-intl-universal/examples/node-js-example/README.md

 # Examples
-This example shows the examples using react-intl-universal in node.
+This example shows the examples using react-intl-universal in node.js.

 ## Running
 ```
 npm install
-node ./src/index
+npm start
 ```